WNYH: History

-In 2001, WGSM was sold to K Communications for $2.5 million.
+In April 2001, WGSM was sold to K Communications for $2.5 million.
 The format was changed to Korean language programming.
 Over the next few years, WGSM spent a lot of time on and off the air.
 In 2004, a Korean group was contacted by two local radio broadcasters, to lease the station.
-The two met in his Flushing broadcast center, and presented a proposal to Kwon and two associates to lease the station---then still known as WGSM, to flip it to country, with a secret formatics (A blend of Country-Rock) to be confidential until the station was announced operational again.
+The two met in his Flushing broadcast center, and presented a proposal to Kwon and two associates to lease the station---then still known as WGSM, to flip it to country, with a secret formatics (A blend of country-rock) to be confidential until the station was announced operational again.
 The station was playing Korean language and music.
-The station was then sold to Win Radio Broadcasting Corporation and changed call letters to WNYH on September 1, 2005.
+The station was then sold to Win Radio Broadcasting Corporation and changed call sign to WNYH on September 1, 2005.

 WNYH began playing an oldies format featuring music from the mid-1940s through the early 1980s.

 On October 21, 2008, much of WNYH's broadcast day was leased to One Caribbean Radio, who previously bought time on WSNR 620 AM in Jersey City.
 Self-proclaimed "Global Mix" music aired sunrise – 10 am and 3 pm – sunset.
 Between the hours of 10 am and 3 pm programming varied and included infomercials, oldies music, Caribbean music, and brokered talk shows.
 All the One Caribbean Radio programming was terminated in late March 2009 for an unknown reason, and moved to WSKQ 97.9 FM HD2.

-On January 1, 2011 the format was replaced by Radio Cantico Nuevo, a Spanish Christian format.
+On January 1, 2011, the format was replaced by Radio Cantico Nuevo, a Spanish Christian format.

-In December 2019 the format was replaced by Korean Christian Broadcasting Network (KCBN).
+In December 2019, the format was replaced by Korean Christian Broadcasting Network (KCBN).
 The following month, the format was replaced again with a rhythm and blues/gospel music format under the "Inspiration Radio" moniker.

 On September 28, 2020, the format was replaced with a simulcast of WXMC Parsippany, New Jersey, which had previously been simulcast on WBWD Islip.

-In December 2020 the format was replaced by Korean Christian Broadcasting Network (KCBN).
+In December 2020, the format was replaced by Korean Christian Broadcasting Network (KCBN).

-In November 2021 Korean programing was replaced by The Overcomer Ministry.
+In November 2021, Korean programing was replaced by The Overcomer Ministry.